Workshop on Digital Certification of Competencies / Qualifications

 Open time, the content of which is planned for clarification of questions / discussion or small groups within the framework of the workshop with the participants.
 (Experience shows that in workshops/sessions there are always focal points of the discussion, which often cannot be taken up sufficiently, since there is only 5 minutes after contributions.
 For this and for the continuation of the WorldCafe results, this buffer time should be usable for interested participants.

-final round Resorting to the questions from the beginning.
+clockwise by participants: Resorting to the questions from the beginning.
 What was (not) answered?
-Flash 30sec in turn to the workshop result and concrete own next step.
+Feedback to workshop results, recommendations for next year.

 organization team (alphapetical order)